Missed our recent webinar that answered FAQs about our MPE LV7 Apprenticeship? Watch the recording here.

 Aim

-To develop your rigorous and logical application of tools and techniques for the design and control of operational systems.
+To develop a rigorous and logical application of tools and techniques to design and control operational systems to improve speed, quality, and cost, and achieve environmentally responsible operations.

 Syllabus